Loading...

 • Playworks - supports school Positive Behavior and Intervention Supports (PBIS)

-• University of St. Thomas - volunteers enriching classroom activities
+• University of St. Thomas - classroom volunteers

 • 3M - material support for students and classrooms

-This plan is available as part of our school’s SCIP, or School Comprehensive Improvement Plan.
-Printed copies are available in the office.
+This plan is available as part of our school’s SCIP, or School Comprehensive Improvement Plan at spps.org/scip, is on our school website at https://fourseasons.spps.org/about/title-i, and printed copies are available in the office.